 You can find a printable recipe with a step-by-step description at the bottom of this blog.

-- Place the bay leaf on the pan and simmer for 20 minutes.
-Taste and season with salt and pepper.
+- Add bay leaf and simmer 20 minutes.
+Remove bay leaf, then season with salt and pepper.

-- Without wine: Replace the wine with beef stock or tomato juice.
+- No wine: Replace wine with broth or tomato juice.

 📖 Recipe